jberkel/sms-backup-plus/README.md

 [Enabling IMAP in Gmail][] help page to learn how to enable IMAP for your Gmail account.
 If you use Google Apps make sure you select "Sign in with a Google Apps Account" ([screenshot](http://skitch.com/jberkel/ditwx/5554-emu-2.2)).
+Also note that it does not work when two-step authentication is enabled for a Google Apps account login.

 After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.
 A browser window will open where Gmail either prompts